 Usually this state is temporary.
 In most cases the passing of time dulls the power of seeing that all our pleasures and all our dreams exist only for a while and then pass away.
 For people who are not interested in the inner work of conscious evolution, this state is seen as an interruption that needs to worked through or waited out.
 They speak about ‘getting back to their lives.
 And what they mean is that they again want to find a feeling of security and again want believe that their pursuits have meaning.
 But in the fourth way we take a different attitude toward shocks that remind us that life is uncertain.

-Essentially the fourth way is the pursuit of a perception through the exercises of self-remembering and the transformation of suffering.
-And this perception, because it is based on longer scale of time, brings with it an understanding that everything is transient.
-Basically the fourth way tells us that what we feel in the cemetery is closer to the truth of our situation than what we ordinarily feel.
+Essentially conscious evolution is the pursuit of a perception through exercises like self-remembering and the transformation of suffering, and this perception, because it is based on longer scale of time, brings with it an understanding that everything is transient.
+Basically inner work teaches us that what we feel in the cemetery is closer to the truth of our situation than what we ordinarily feel.
 In other words, it tells us that life is uncertain.

 The irony of the work of self-remembering is that it is the only thing that has the possibility of giving us a lasting sense of meaning; yet its practice forces us to confront the meaninglessness of what, in sleep, we take as important.
 Inner work, if it done consistently, is a revolution.
 It changes what we value and how we see the world.
 When higher centers function, what seemed important to us no longer seems important, and what we did our best to avoid, the reality of our situation, is strengthened and, eventually, embraced.